toddcf/code-snippets/javascript/reserved-words/keywords/this.md

 NOTE: The `let` keyword is intended to clear up some of these quirks.

+ALSO: If you use an arrow function for the inner function (`setName` in the example above), you do not need to use the `self` trick.

 ## Using `this` in a Function That is *Not* a Method